-Now you know where Keto diet gets its name from.
+Now you know where the Keto diet gets its name from.

 When ketosis is triggered by natural causes such as diet, the process is referred to as Physiologic ketosis.
 Physiologic Ketosis is safe for you because the acid-base homeostasis in the body is maintained.

 During Ketosis, there is an elevation of ketone body fatty acids in the blood in response to low glucose levels.
-The ketone bodies are produced by the liver through a process called ketogenesis that occurs in the mitochondrial liver cells.
+The liver produces the ketone bodies through ketogenesis, which occurs in the mitochondrial liver cells.

-Ketone bodies are used as an alternative source of energy for body cells and organs including the brain
+Ketone bodies are used as an alternative energy source for body cells and organs, including the brain.

 Once you start on the Keto diet, Ketosis is usually triggered within three to seven days.
-The key to reaping maximum health benefits from Keto diet is maintaining the Ketosis state.
+Therefore, the key to reaping maximum health benefits from the Keto diet is maintaining the Ketosis state.

 What Food Can I Eat on the Keto Diet?